aamay001/imnext-api-public/README.md

 [src\controllers\human-validation.controller.js](https://github.com/aamay001/imnext-api/blob/master/src/controllers/human-validation.controller.js)

-With the use of the **Twilio API** and **Google's reCAPTCHA2**, humans are validated with a two step verfication process.
+With the use of the **Twilio API** and **Google's reCAPTCHA2**, humans are validated with a two step verification process.
 The first step towards human validation is to provide a legitimate mobile phone number and pass the reCAPTCHA test.
-After submitting a valid mobile phone number, the user will receive a randomized 8 digit validation code that expires in 30 minutes.
+After submitting a valid mobile phone number, the user will receive a randomized 8-digit validation code that expires in 30 minutes.
 Once a validation code has been issued, a second validation code is not issued until the first one expires or is used.
 Validations are required for appointment scheduling and account activation.

 ## Authentication Service